LukasKristensen/discord-hall-of-fame-bot/README.md

 ## TODO
 - Create a command for updating variable names
 - Make a folder for each server with private value preferences
+- If server times out investigate usage of uptimerobot